ARM-software/acle/cmse/cmse.md

 (p mod 32) + size <= 32
 ```

+<span id="requirement-26" class="requirement-box"></span>

-> **26** The address range check intrinsic fails if the range crosses any MPU region
+> The address range check intrinsic fails if the range crosses any MPU region
 > boundary.

 The SAU and IDAU support for this intrinsic is defined in [Address